MALiA Bylaws

 Section 4

-The Treasurer of MALiA shall have custody of all funds belonging to the corporation and shall receive, deposit or disburse the same under the direction of the Board.
+The Treasurer of MALiA shall monitor all funds belonging to the corporation and shall receive, deposit or disburse the same under the direction of the Board or in the absence of designated personnel.
 The Treasurer shall be responsible for all financial records and reports for all funds.

 Section 5

-The Past President shall, for the purpose of corporate memory, be a member of the Board.
+The immediate Past President shall, for the purpose of corporate memory, be a member of the Board.
 The Past President shall serve on such committees as directed by the President.
+In the event that the President serves more than one consecutive term, the President shall serve as President and Past President simultaneously.

 Section 1